Class One - Preschool

-Welcome to Class 1!
+Welcome to Class 1 (Preschool)!
 This class caters for the youngest children in Ceara School who attend either a morning or afternoon session.
-The class teacher is Mandy Cunningham and afternoon teacher is Lynsey Muldrew.
-The classroom assistants are Roisin, Sarah and Diane.
+The class teacher is Mandy Cunningham and the assistants are Joanne, Jacqueline, Louise and Lisa.

 Our classroom is a bright and colourful mobile, full of fun toys and high quality resources to encourage play and enhance the children’s learning experiences.
 Through structured play and sensory activities the children develop essential skills such as communication, listening, turn taking and problem solving.
 It is these fundamental skills which lay the foundation for future learning experiences.

 We are in a bright and inviting mobile where children can develop key learning skills, including listening, speaking/using signs to communicate, concentration, perseverance, learning to share, take turns and cooperate with other children through high quality play and sensory experiences.
-These are solid foundations on which they can build so that the children in Class 1 continue to flourish throughout their school years and beyond.
+These are solid foundations on which they can build so that the children in the preschool continue to flourish throughout their school years and beyond.

 Effective partnerships with parents are at the heart of ensuring children settle easily and that learning is catered to individual children.
 Input from other professionals, including physiotherapists, occupational therapists or speech and language therapists is also crucial in ensuring the children reach their full potential.

-Outdoor play areas, the sensory room and soft play are regularly used by Class 1 in helping the children relax and in catering for their physical development.
+Outdoor play areas, the sensory room and soft play are regularly used by Preschool in helping the children relax and in catering for their physical development.
 Hymn practice and assemblies are also thoroughly enjoyed by the children.

 When I am building in the block room, please don’t say I’m “just playing”.
 For you see, I’m learning as I play, about balance and shapes.
 Who knows, I may be an architect someday.